turingschool/mod-0-curriculum/session4/index.md

 - Leaving feedback directly on homework gists.
 Make sure you're checking them.
 We'll reach out in slack if we have major concerns.
 - Remember to be aware of where you are in your directory structure of the terminal before you clone anything down or start running git commands.
 Always run ls after cloning
-- Capstone is due next Tuesday.
-Ideally, you're at least on day 4.
-If not, you're behind.

 ### Other Notes